-Knowing that the alcohol runs out early at parties, and wanting to get at least a few drops of wine, Glen Binkles decided to arrive not a minute more than one hour late.
+Knowing the alcohol runs out early at parties, and wanting to get at least a few drops of wine, Glen Binkles decided to arrive not a minute more than one hour late.
 He was also hoping to catch the Meddlemen's son while he was still awake so they could get in another game of chess.
 In the past year Glen had yet to learn the rules of chess, but he figured his opponent wouldn't have, either.
 Walking through the door, the first thing Glen noticed was a full bowl of punch—which made him question whether or not he had in fact arrived late.

 A few years ago some juveniles had snuck into Glen Binkles' house with the goal of changing all his clocks an hour ahead, but they had been caught and chased out when one of them accidentally turned on the alarm.
-Noticing that the clock above the doorway, leading into the kitchen, coincided with the ticker on his wrist, Glen Binkles decided he could relax.
+Noticing the clock above the doorway, leading into the kitchen, coincided with the ticker on his wrist, Glen Binkles decided he could relax.
 He then focused on Mr. Meddlemen, who was just beginning his climb, barefoot, up onto the coffee table.

 Still being collared by Professor Moriarty, Tumble Meddlemen broke free upon seeing Glen Binkles walk through the door.